Skip to main content

 Letter from the Leader of the Council

-If your business is in the hospitality, retail or leisure sectors, the government has increased the relief from 50% to 75%.
-However, the cash limit you can receive across all your business premises in England combined remains at £110,000.
+If your business is in the hospitality, retail or leisure sectors, the amount of rate relief you receive is reducing to 40%.
+The cash limit you can receive across all your business premises in England combined remains at £110,000.
 Where you received this relief last year, it will be automatically applied again and reflected in this year’s bill.
-If you want to make a new claim, find out about discounts or reliefs, understand your bill or see where your money goes visit camden.gov.uk/business-rates.
+If you are not eligible, please let us know about any change in your circumstances.
+Find out more, including on exemptions or reliefs, at Camden business rates

 Leader of the Council